Libensemble/spack_libe/README.md

-Log of how I built libEnsemble with all dependencies on various platforms.
+This repository provides a log of how I built libEnsemble with all dependencies on various platforms.

 The spec for these builds is: